amplify-labs/contracts/protocol/README.md

 ```

 ### Deploy Your Contracts

-### Get contract flattened code

-```
-npx hardhat flatten contract/MyContract.sol > out/MyContract.sol
-```
+Use deployments scripts from `scripts` folder to deploy a particual smart contract.

 #### Local Network

 1. Run `npx hardhat node` to setup a local blockchian node `http://127.0.0.1:8545`, several account addresses and their corresponding private keys will be listed on screen.
 Use them to deploy contracts or transfer tokens.
 Keep the terminal running in background.
 1. Open a new terminal tab
-1. Run `npx hardhat run --network localhost scripts/deploy.js` to deploy the contract.
+1. Run `npx hardhat run --network localhost scripts/SCRIPT_NAME.js` to deploy the contract.
 Deployed contract address will be returned if succeed, it's an address started with `0x`

 #### Polygon Testnet (Mumbai)

 -   `.secret` has to be existed with correct `Polygon Testnet` account private key in it
 -   Get some matic tokens that will be used as gas by [Matic Faucet](https://faucet.matic.network/)
--   Run `npx hardhat run scripts/deploy.js --network polygon_mumbai` to deploy the ERC721 contract.
+-   Run `npx hardhat run scripts/SCRIPT_NAME.js --network polygon_mumbai` to deploy the contract.
 After successful deployment, an address started with `0x` will be showed.
 [Mumbai Explorer](https://mumbai.polygonscan.com) can be used to query detail information about deployed contract by the returned contract address.

+### Get contract flattened code

+```
+npx hardhat flatten contract/MyContract.sol > out/MyContract.sol
+```

 ### Verify Your Contracts